Nutty

 In a nutshell

-They are both tax-free ways to save money, but In the long run, a Stocks & Shares ISA is far better.
-Your money will grow much more over time through sensible investments made for you, rather than low interest rates currently available with a Cash ISA.
+They are both tax-free ways to save money, but in the long run, a Stocks & Shares ISA is far better.
+Your money will typically grow much more over time through sensible investments.

 In this guide, we’re going to help you choose between two of the most popular and common types of ISA: the Cash ISA and the Stocks and Shares ISA.